New Title Matters Sample Clauses

 New Title Matters.
 If, after the expiration of the Title Approval Period and prior to the Closing Date, Title Company issues any supplement or amendment to the Report which reflects new exceptions to title which the Buyer has not otherwise approved (a “New Matter”), then Buyer shall give Seller written notice (a “New Matter Notice”) of that fact no later than five (5) calendar days after becoming aware of the New Matter or by the Closing Date, whichever is the first to occur, indicating whether Buyer approves and accepts, or disapproves of, such New Matter, in Buyer’s sole and absolute discretion.
 If Buyer does not timely deliver to Seller a New Matter Notice approving or disapproving of such New Matter, the Buyer shall be deemed to have approved of such New Matter.

 New Title Matters.
-In the event that the Title Commitment is amended or supplemented by the Title Company to include new exceptions that do not appear on the Title Commitment delivered to Buyer as part of the Seller Information, then Buyer shall have until five (5) business days following Buyer’s receipt of any such amended or supplemented Title Commitment to notify Seller of any disapproved item disclosed in the amended or supplemented Title Commitment.
+In the event that the Title Commitment is amended or supplemented by the Title Company to include new exceptions that do not appear on the Title Commitment delivered to Buyer prior to the date hereof, then Buyer shall have until the date that is ten (10) business days following Buyer’s receipt of any such amended or supplemented Title Commitment to notify Seller of any disapproved item disclosed in the amended or supplemented Title Commitment.
 In the event Seller is unwilling to commit to remove all of the new exceptions objected to by Buyer prior to Closing, Buyer may terminate this Agreement by delivering notice thereof in writing to Seller by the earlier to occur of (i) the Close of Escrow or (ii) five (5) business days after Seller’s written notice to Buyer of Seller’s unwillingness to eliminate one or more of such title exceptions.
 If Buyer terminates this Agreement pursuant to its rights set forth in the preceding sentence, the Deposit (less the Review Consideration), together with all interest earned, shall be promptly returned to Buyer and neither party shall have any further obligations under this Agreement, except that if the recording of such new exception is a default by Seller under this Agreement, then notwithstanding the foregoing, Buyer shall be entitled to all rights and remedies provided in this Agreement upon the occurrence of a default by Seller.
+This Section 7.6 shall not apply to any Seller’s Required Removal Items, which shall be removed by Seller in accordance with Section 5.3, subject to the monetary exceptions cap therein.

 New Title Matters.
 Any title matters revealed in updates to the Preliminary Title Reports and Surveys which either: (i) are not materially adverse to the title of any Property; (ii) cannot be removed despite Sellers' reasonable efforts pursuant to Paragraph 7.8 and are waived by Buyer; or (iii) are permitted pursuant to Paragraph 7.8.